STAGE ONE ANNOUNCED

 If you can't visit the exhibition you can view the COMPETITION OUTCOMES, including animations and a souvenir catalogue here

 Mayor Tate announced that the City of Gold Coast Council will be proceeding immediately with detailed master planning and development of a business case for funding of this important project to be delivered in stages.

-“We will be identifying early works they may be fast-tracked in readiness for 2018 when our City hosts the Commonwealth Games.”
+“We will be identifying early works that may be fast-tracked in readiness for 2018 when our City hosts the Commonwealth Games.”

 “And to build the ‘soft infrastructure' of the Gold Coast's artistic talent, creative spirit and cultural networks, we will also be implementing our new Gold Coast Culture Strategy 2013-23.
 Response of community members who have viewed the exhibition has been resoundingly supportive.
 I am confident that these opportunities will forge an exciting new era in our City's development over coming years."